 High-magnification images of the Sun, showing granules evolving.
+The University of Sydney

 We can't see below the outer surface of the Sun - the photosphere - but we can use helioseismology, the study of vibrations of the Sun, to understand the solar interior.